 How is hyperglycemia treated?

-Treatment for hyperglycemia includes insulin and fluid management.
+Treatment for nursing diagnosis of hyperglycemia includes insulin and fluid management.
 For high glucose levels, insulin is given as a subcutaneous or IV injection.
 Fluid loss is treated first, then glucose excess.

 In severe cases, continuous insulin infusions are used.